Join us as we celebrate Pride Month. Embrace diversity. Foster inclusion. Spread love through acceptance.

 Alan Donald was appointed as Chief Financial Officer in June 2019.
 Mr. Donald brings financial expertise with over 30 years’ experience in Finance roles and over a decade’s experience in the travel industry.

-Andrew Long was appointed as Group COO and APAC CEO in 2012.
-Mr. Long co-founded the business in 1998 and is responsible for operational and technology infrastructure as well as having leadership responsibilities in APAC.
+Andrew Long was appointed as Group COO and AMEA CEO in 2012.
+Mr. Long co-founded the business in 1998 and is responsible for operational and technology infrastructure as well as having leadership responsibilities in AMEA region.
+He is also a member of Ten’s ESG Working Group.

 Audit & Risk Committee